sbboakye/sbboakye-blogsite/README.md

 ## Overview

-A brief description of the project, including its purpose, goals, and main features.
+A simple CRUD blogsite using Scala, Scalatags, Http4s and HTMX.

 ## Table of Contents